summer-ospp/help-en/docs/mentor.md

 # Mentor Guides

-After the announcement of selected students, you need to sign manually, scan and upload this aggrement: [Participant Aggrement for Mentor-Signature](./assets/MENTOR-PARTICIPANT-AGREEMENT.pdf)

 ## How to become a mentor

   The mentor of the project is recommended by the community.
 Each mentor could guide up to three projects in `Summer 2021`.